IsraelAlonzoMoran/terraform_hw3/README.md

 terraform destroy
 ```

-Step 9: Go to the AWS Console(https://aws.amazon.com/) select Sing in, enter your credentials, type vpc in the search option and review that the aws vpc and rest of resources have been created.
+Step 9: Go to the AWS Console(https://aws.amazon.com/) select Sing in, enter your credentials, type VPC in the search option and review that the AWS VPC and rest of resources have been created.

 That's all.
 Thank you.